What this article covers:

 Recommended Unito settings

-- Add more labels and filters to mark different levels of reporting.
-Learn more about filters.
+- Add more labels and rules to mark different levels of reporting.
+Learn more about rules.

 - Map the different users of each board so you can easily see who is working on what.